Year-End Inventory Checklist for Makers (2026) — 9 Steps to Start Strong

 Forecast your Sales For Future Success

-☑️ Spend some time gathering your sales numbers and analyse for which months were your biggest ones and why.
-If you use software to automate this step, ensure you have viewed and have fully digested the relevant reports.
+☑️ Spend some time gathering your sales numbers and figure out which months were your biggest ones — and why.
+If you use software to automate this step, make sure you’ve actually read and digested the relevant reports, not just run them.

 ☑️ Take a look at the same time at any external factors that may influence your inventory decisions for the next year.
 Consider anything from weather patterns to consumer trends as they can have a more significant impact on your sales than you may at first glance think.